-Many men say their biggest concern is that they want to look healthier and more virile, but not – heaven forbid – more feminine.
+Many men say their biggest concern is that they want to look healthier and more virile, but not more feminine.
 This desire fits perfectly with Dr. Raval’s philosophy – less is more.
 He believes that the key to achieving the most natural looking results for every patient is to do just enough, but not too much, using techniques that will also produce the longest-lasting results possible.

 Non-Surgical Facelift Alternatives

-We’ve mentioned that there are times when Dr. Raval may recommend a treatment other than surgery, especially to address early signs of aging.
+As previously touched upon, there are cases in which Dr. Raval may recommend a treatment alternative to surgery, especially to address early signs of aging.
 These options are not really “facelifts,” of course, but they can produce impressive results.
 Dr. Raval sometimes incorporates these techniques into surgical procedures, too, to provide a finishing touch that gives the most natural looking results.

-This is a clever name for the use of dermal fillers to erase finer lines and wrinkles or emerging folds, or to replace volume lost over time that starts to cause visible hollows or sagging.
-Fillers have become vastly popular, because treatments are quick, cause little or no discomfort, and require no downtime.
+This is a clever name for the use of dermal fillers to reduce the appearance of fine lines and wrinkles or emerging folds.
+It can also be used to replace volume lost over time that starts to cause visible hollows or sagging.
+Fillers have become vastly popular, because treatments are safe, quick, cause little or no discomfort, and require no downtime.

-Whether you’re in your 30s or your 50s, a liquid facelift might be the ideal option.
+Whether you’re in your 30s or your 50s, a liquid facelift might be the ideal option for you.
 Dr. Raval may also recommend Botox injections as a companion treatment, to help prevent development of future wrinkles.
-Remember that dermal fillers and Botox are both temporary solutions, because the material is eventually absorbed by the body.
+Remember that dermal fillers and Botox are both temporary solutions because the solution is eventually absorbed by the body (perfectly safe!).
 With refresher treatments, though, you can maintain your smoother look as you age.

-This type of facelift includes a sample of your own blood.
-This is a simple two-step process, another office procedure that takes little time and requires little or no downtime.
+This type of facelift begins with a sample of your own blood.
+This is a simple two-step process that is quick and requires little or no downtime.